 You should have full visibility of where your money is being spent, and clear communication of realistic timelines as well as direct access to client services once the scope of work is agreed.
 There is always a larger list of unknowns than knowns at the start of a project - inevitably hurdles will present themselves, so you should expect collaborative discussions on overcoming them.

 Ask: What happens when we get stuck or there are blockers to progress?

-Offshore developers are a viable option of course but the relationship often grows over an extended period of time.
-How keen and willing are your extended team to get face to face with you to truly understand you and the project.
-Sometimes getting in front of a whiteboard, together in a room is the best remedy.
+Offshore developers are a viable option of course, but the relationship often grows over an extended period of time.
+Are your extended team keen and willing to have face to face time in order to truly understand you and the project?
+Sometimes getting in front of a whiteboard, together in a room, is the best remedy.

 Ask: Who will be on your project and where are they based?

-Some founders are more technical than others, your digital partner should communicate in terms you understand and demystify terminology.
+Some founders are more technical than others so your digital partner should communicate in language you understand and demystify terminology.
 Communication should be planned and regular, as well as having an agreed process.
 Ad hoc calls are inevitable but tracking activity is vital to managing all progress smoothly.

 Ask: How will progress be tracked during a project and who will your contact be for ongoing questions?

-A clear pricing structure combined with delivery methodology is a good indicator of the capability of the hands you are in.
+A clear pricing structure combined with delivery methodology is a good indicator of being in capable hands.
 If you do not understand or have not seen a breakdown of costing this may be a red flag.
 Equally, if you have managed to squeeze the initial pricing without losing any of the deliverables.
 What did the original margins look like?

-What makes this partner a good fit for you beyond the in-house capability to deliver the platform.
-This is not about a portfolio of similar work but a feeling they share your business vision.
+What makes this partner a good fit for you beyond the in-house capability to deliver the platform?
+This is not about a portfolio of similar work but a feeling that they share your business vision.